Tech-at-DU/BotShop-iOS/P04-Tableview-Setup/content.md

     func tableView(_ tableView: UITableView, numberOfRowsInSection section: Int) -> Int {
         return 10
     }

     func tableView(_ tableView: UITableView, cellForRowAt indexPath: IndexPath) -> UITableViewCell {
         let cell = tableView.dequeueReusableCell(withIdentifier: "cell", for: indexPath) as!
 PastOrderCell cell.accessoryType = .disclosureIndicator
             cell.selectionStyle = .none
         return cell
     }

 }
 ```

-If you run the app now, you will see an empty tableview under the history tab.
-Currently there is no information in the tableview cells and nothing happens when you click on a cell.
+If you run the app now, you will see an empty `tableView` under the history tab.
+Currently there is no information in the `tableView` cells and nothing happens when you click on a cell.

 What we would like is for there to be an image and a date listed and then we want to be able to click on a cell and see a list of all the items the user bought on that date.

 # Push to Github